Acute kidney failure

 - drowsiness and fatigue

 - nausea and vomiting

 - reduced urine output

 How is acute kidney failure diagnosed?

-Usually the most important clue that the kidneys are not working properly is a reduction in the amount of urine being produced by the body.
-Doctors can measure this accurately by inserting a tube called a catheter into the bladder (see Equipment).
+Usually, the most important clue that the kidneys are not working properly is a reduction in the amount of urine being produced.
+Doctors can measure this accurately by inserting a tube called a catheter into the bladder.
 Blood tests can also show if waste products are not being cleared properly by the kidneys.
-Other blood and urine tests, or imaging tests such as ultrasound or x-ray, are also often required to understand why the kidneys are failing.
+Other blood and urine tests or imaging tests, such as ultrasound or x-ray, are often required to understand why the kidneys are failing.

 How is acute kidney failure treated?

 If the kidneys have failed completely and a life-threatening level of fluids or toxins has built up in the body, treatment with an artificial kidney machine may be needed.
-This is known as dialysis, and works to filter the blood and help with fluid balance in the body.
-To do this ICU patients will have a large catheter, sometimes referred to as a ‘vascath’, inserted into a large vein in the upper chest or groin (see Vascular access).
+This is known as dialysis.
+Dialysis works to filter the blood and help with fluid balance in the body.
+To do this ICU patients will have a large catheter, sometimes referred to as a ‘vascath’, inserted into a large vein in the upper chest or groin.

 Recovery after treatment

 In most cases, if the kidneys were healthy before acute kidney failure, they will be able to recover fully after treatment.
 The younger a person is, the more likely their kidneys will completely recover.